Five in 5: Scenario planning for the energy sector has been saved

 Stanley Porter: Integrated resource planning is a must.
 At an executive level, the CFO and COO are essential scenario participants because altering the portfolio asset mix is a capital allocation issue that will directly impact operations.
 And, of course, all the major functions should contribute to the process.

-Geoff Tuff: Ultimately, scenario planning may result in shifting financial assets in the short term to operate differently in the long term, so everyone—from strategic planning to finance to impacted business units—needs to be involved, aligned, and in agreement that this is something worth investing in.
+Geoff Tuff: Ultimately, scenario planning for the energy sector may result in shifting financial assets in the short term to operate differently in the long term, so everyone—from strategic planning to finance to impacted business units—needs to be involved, aligned, and in agreement that this is something worth investing in.

 5. What steps should organization leaders take to begin their energy transition planning?